ona-li-toki-e-jan-Epiphany-tawa-mi/COBOL-DVD-Thingy/README.md

 # COBOL DVD Thing

-This program is a terminal screensaver that displays a moving DVD logo similar to the ones you might see in a DVD player.
+This program is a terminal screensaver for Linux and similar systems that displays a moving DVD logo similar to the ones you might see in a DVD player.

-Why?, and why COBOL?
+Why COBOL?
 I wanted to learn COBOL, because why not, and I had the idea to make this with it.

 ## How to build

 *Avalible on POSIX systems only.*

-You will first need to install [cobc, the GnuCOBOL compiler,](https://gnucobol.sourceforge.io "GnuCOBOL SourceForge Main Page") installed on your system.
+You will need the GnuCOBOL compiler.
+There is a `shell.nix` you can use with `nix-shell` to get them.

 Then, run the following command in the project directory: